deddybrama11/react-blog/README.md

 # REACT-BLOG
-Web Blog made by react, editorjs and Golang as backedn
+Web Blog made by react, editorjs and Golang as backend

 ## Requrement
 1. Bootstrap 4 (for library css)